codificat/kubevirt-tutorial/labs/lab6/lab6.md

 ![vm2-dv details](images/kwebui-06.png)

-Here we can see its owner, the *DataVolume vm2-dv* and the physical volume attached to the claim, in this case *local-pv-6035a584*.
+Here we can see its owner, the *DataVolume vm2-dv* and the physical volume attached to this claim, the *local-pv-6035a584* *PV*.

 This concludes this lab!
 Take your time exploring the UI and when your ready head to the next one!